lgalke/text-clf-baselines/README.md

 1. Make sure that the data is placed into a subfolder `./data` in the exact same format as here: [https://github.com/iworldtong/text_gcn.pytorch/tree/master/data](https://github.com/iworldtong/text_gcn.pytorch/tree/master/data)

-2. Double check for other static paths, I already adjusted `CACHE_DIR` in `data.py` to be relative: `tmp/cache`, but their might be others.
+2. Double check for other static paths,  `CACHE_DIR` in `data.py` is already adjust to be relative: `tmp/cache`, but there might more

 3. Check for dependencies (unfortunately, there is no requirements.txt file), but you need `numpy`, `torch`, `torch_geometric`, `transformers`, `tqdm`, `joblib`